An online writer who is also an avid geek to automotive, video games, and anime. Have a soft spot for racing games

 Enter the cel-shading.
-Also known as toon shading, it is a rendering approach to make 3D models appear flat, resembling more of a hand drawn artwork by using flat colors and bold outlines.
+Also known as toon shading, it is a rendering approach to make 3D models resembling hand drawn artworks, using flat colors and bold outlines.
 Cel-shading enables video game makers to blend the gameplay featured in 3D video games and the 2D presentation.
-Such style is referred to as 2.5D
+Such style is also referred to as 2.5D

-You might associate the approach with Japanese animes.
+Judged by its cartoony aesthetics, you might associate cel-shading with cartoons or Japanese animes.
 Indeed, cel-shading is unique as it signs the influence of animations on another medium.
 The application of cel-shading in video games, however. could be considered a new thing as cel-shaded games broke into the industry as early as the 2000s.

 Nowadays, video game companies are given varied options for game presentation.
 The presence of cel-shading in the video game industry came at the same time video game graphics marches on, marking the use of unrealistic imagery to drive players into immersing the game.

-Cel-shading allows video game makers to make a more explorable game while retaining the cartoony flair at the same time.
+Cel-shading allows video game makers to make a more explorable game in cartoony fashion.
 This would result in a drastically different gaming experience compared to games presented in full 3D.
 Playing a copy of a 2.5D game, for example Viewtiful Joe could give you a different impression from a 3D game such as Batman: Arkham Asylum.

 As a 3D-based game, there is a unique impression from cel-shaded games that doesn’t present in those rendered in 3D CGI.
-While lacking the realism aspects of 3D, cel-shaded games compensate that with striking visuals that amplify the story-telling elements.
+While lacking the realism aspects of 3D, cel-shaded games compensate that with striking, catchy visuals.
 Often, the toon-like imagery is the thing that makes cel-shaded games leave a timeless impression.

 This is why cel-shaded games are yet to die.
 Some of them found success in the video game industry.
 Think of Jet Set Radio which received critical acclaim for its innovative graphics and gameplay and became iconic and Hades which was nominated and won several game awards.